-Suspension for the submission of false claims is an action that is taken simultaneously with the serious deficiency process.
+Suspension for the submission of false claims is an action taken simultaneously with the serious deficiency process.

 Once the determination is made, the CE will receive a Notice of Intent to Suspend.
+This notice will not be combined with the Notice of Serious Deficiency; however, both notices will be sent to the CE at the same time.